pawelNu/file-encryption-java/README.md

 Simple encryption app for encryption `config.properties` file.

-Application has HARDCODED encryption password in `com.pawelnu.fileencryption.config.ConfigParser.password`.
+Application has encryption password in `.env` file.
 CHANGE IT before package to `.jar`.

 The application was created to encrypt configuration files to another application,